If you’re having symptoms of Graves’ disease after thyroidectomy, the problem may not be Graves.

 So, if only 1 or 2% of patients can have a recurrence of Grave's disease, why do patients still have symptoms?

-Patients are unknowingly blaming their thyroid symptoms on the wrong cause.
+Patients may unknowingly be blaming their thyroid symptoms on the wrong cause.
 Once a patient has had their thyroid ablated or completely removed, they are considered surgically hypo and require daily thyroid hormone replacement.
 So, while your grave’s disease is gone, you are now thyroid-less and that is a whole new condition in and of itself.
 Being without a thyroid can also cause hyper symptoms, leaving patients to believe they still have Graves’ disease or that their immune system is attacking other parts of their body.
 But the real culprit is less sinister and quite surprising.

 Most patients with thyroid disease do not produce enough stomach acid, and when you are hyper you are getting too much, while patients who are now hypo are likely not producing enough.
 When patients don’t produce enough stomach acid the body cannot absorb nutrients or break down protein.
 When proteins are consumed, your stomach uses the stomach acid and enzymes to break it down into amino acids, these are the essential building blocks your body needs to nourish various parts of your body.
 But if you don’t have enough stomach acid these proteins are not broken down or absorbed.
 I liken this to a car that is not cared for, when it has deficiencies like a dirty fuel filter, no gas or not enough coolant in the radiator, it will knock and ping and show signs of the deficiency.
 Just like the human body, when it doesn’t get enough nutrients the systems of the body cannot perform their functions optimally causing negative side effects and often times painful symptoms.
+This new side effect is call avitaminosis.
+It’s a real condition that causes a multitude of side effects that mimics Graves’ symptoms.

 These Symptoms are Your Body’s Way of Getting Your Attention